28 Incredible Borneo Animals and best places to see Borneo wildlife

 The ancient rainforest of Danum Valley

-Lying about 2.5 hours by road from the coastal town of Lahad Datu, Danum Valley Conservation area is home to one of the world’s oldest rainforests.
-Estimated to be 130 million-years-old, this forest has a distinctly primeval feeling to it.
+Lying about 2.5 hours by road from the coastal town of Lahad Datu, the Danum Valley Conservation area is home to one of the world’s oldest rainforests.
+Estimated to be 130 million years old, this forest has a distinctly primeval feeling to it.

 Thick clouds of mist float lazily over the tops of some of the tallest tropical trees on Earth.
 Lush vegetation in all possible shades of green covers every surface in the forest.